 We are sure that many of you reading this are saying “Who on earth are the Mini Vinnies?”
 Well let us introduce ourselves!

-We are a group of seven 10 & 11 year olds who are part of the Society of St Vincent de Paul.
+We are a group of twenty two 10 & 11 year olds who are part of the Society of St Vincent de Paul.
 The Society of St Vincent de Paul was started just over 200 years ago by Blessed Frederic Ozanam, and is a worldwide Society.
 It is concerned with helping the poor and needy wherever they may be.

-We have two adults who help when needed with the co-ordination of activities: Melanie, who is the Youth Worker from St Edmund’s Parish, and our class teaching assistant Mrs Himpson.
+We have two adults who help when needed with the co-ordination of activities: Melanie, who is the Youth Worker from St Edmund’s Parish, and our teaching assistant Mrs Himpson.